luizcarlosfaria/EnterpriseApplicationLog/README.md

 # EnterpriseApplicationLog
 Enterprise Application Log with RabbitMQ, LogStash, ElasticSearch and Kibana

+# UPDATE 2017-11-08
+Version [v.3.1](https://github.com/docker-gallery/EnterpriseApplicationLog/releases/tag/v3.1) of stack was released to addressing these issues:
+* Stack Update from 5.3.1 to 5.6.4

 # UPDATE 2017-07-16
 Version [v.3.0](https://github.com/docker-gallery/EnterpriseApplicationLog/releases/tag/v3.0) of stack was released to addressing these issues:
 * Change image source from hub.docker.com to docker.elastic.co